 Carry on if you possibly can with your professional networks.
 Subscriptions, workshops and conferences can be pricey without corporate funding.
 But there is still a lot of material available on-line and social media networking is free.
 Sign up on LinkedIn or any other professional site.
 LinkedIn has many different groups for mums – over 26 pages when I just checked.
 Check out 3Plus!
 There has to be something that suits you.
 If not create your own.
 There are special groups on-line and in your own towns, specifically to support women in transition.
 Find yours and attend their events.

-- Stay or get in touch with old colleagues.
 They will give you the heads up on any opportunities.
 This should be more than a drive-through with the baby.

 Any contacts you make in the course of your daily life may help.
 Keep business cards, follow careers and stay in touch ( see above)

 Is there anything you can do before you return to work to ease yourself gently into a business environment ?
 Set up a side hustle or work freelance.